yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formatting.md

 - There are many different types of fonts available, each with its own unique personality.
 Some fonts are more formal and elegant, while others are more casual and fun.
 Some fonts are designed to be easy to read, while others are more decorative.
 - Here are some examples of different types of fonts:

   - **Serif fonts** have small decorative lines at the ends of their strokes.
 They are often considered to be more formal and elegant than sans-serif fonts.
-Examples of serif fonts include Times New Roman, Georgia, and Garamond.
+Examples of serif fonts include `Times New Roman`, `Georgia`, and `Garamond`.
   - **Sans-serif fonts** do not have the decorative lines at the ends of their strokes.
 They are often considered to be more modern and casual than serif fonts.
-Examples of sans-serif fonts include Arial, Helvetica, and Futura.
+Examples of sans-serif fonts include `Arial`, `Helvetica`, and Futura.
   - **Script fonts** resemble handwritten text.
 They are often used for invitations, greeting cards, and other formal documents.
 Examples of script fonts include Brush Script, Calligraphy, and Freestyle Script.
   - **Decorative fonts** are designed to be eye-catching and decorative.
 They are often used for headlines, logos, and other graphic design elements.
-Examples of decorative fonts include Comic Sans, Trajan Pro, and Papyrus.
+Examples of decorative fonts include `Comic Sans`, Trajan Pro, and Papyrus.

 Fonts are used in Excel to change the style and size of text and characters in a document.
 Changing the font of your numbers and text in an Excel worksheet can help your document to look more appealing and, at times, make it easier for the reader to digest the information.